adrolli/dynamic-local-fonts/README.md

 ## Unleash Creativity

+### Use my WordPress Child Theme

-You may use my child theme as starting point or develop your own thing.
-More coming soon.
+You may use my child theme (coming soon) as starting point or develop your own thing.
+WORK IN PROGRESS.

+### With a WordPress Plugin, Starter Theme or other Websoftware

+Use it in your WordPress Plugin, Dyna or any other Starter Theme or in other CMS or Frameworks.

+#### Get started

+1) Use the font-list copy to build your font-selector dropdown.
+I copied that in an ACF-Field that is used in Posts, Pages, Categories and other Taxonomies.
+That is extremely easy to do and to manage.

+2) Copy the code from functions.php into your functions.php (only WordPress of course).

+3) Copy the fonts-folder into your theme.
+You can clone it from Github.

+## Ideas, Contributions

+Need Composer or NPM?
+Want to add a font or features?
+No problem.
+Make an issue or PR.

 ## Licence

-This code is Open Source, see LICENSE.TXT.
-The fonts included are licensed ... https://fonts.google.com/attribution.
+This code is Open Source, see LICENSE for more information.
+Check https://fonts.google.com/attribution to check the licenses of the fonts for special usage.